 In the 1880s, a railroad station was established in the community, named by a railroad supervisor, who called it Villa Ridge, referencing the ridge that divides the Meramec and Missouri River watershed.

 At some point, Andrew Groff and his family settled in the area and were successful enough to increase their acreage over the years.
 Their land included the highest point for miles around and would become the crossroads where the Ozark Trail, the St. Louis Rock Road, and the Old Springfield Road converged.
 In the early 1890s, the Groffs and two other families donated land to build a high school.
 In September 1894, Altamont High School, named by its first teacher, began accepting students, one of whom was Andrew Groff’s son, Spencer.
 After graduation, Spencer attended William Jewell College in Liberty, Missouri, and later returned to Villa Ridge to run the family farm.
 Not only was he successful as a farmer and a rancher, but he also became President of the Villa Ridge Milling Company and became involved in trading in the Merchant Exchange.
 After World War I, he suffered financial losses and opened a roadside stand in 1919 to sell produce and sodas at the junction of the Ozark Trail (later Highway 100) and the Old Springfield Road (later Route 66).

 Over the years, his roadside stand expanded into a makeshift building, where he installed a gas pump and added more products such as sandwiches, buttermilk, and small evergreen trees that he dug himself.
 Over time, his business grew, and his debts shrank.

 By the 1910s, the roads were improved by paving or gravel on the roadbed.
-In 1926, the two converging highways were paved between St. Louis and Gray Summit, and work continued towards St. Clair and Stanton.
+In 1926, the two converging highways were paved between St. Louis and Gray Summit, and work continued toward St. Clair and Stanton.